 Yellow to Brighten

-Yellow is a bright, fun color for a front door.
+Yellow is a bright, energetic color for a front door.
 In feng shui, yellow is connected to the earth element.
-Earth represents stability and grounding, so yellow is a great choice if you or your family could use more of those things.
+Earth represents stability and grounding, so yellow is an excellent choice if you or your family could use more of that.

 Green for Growth

-Green is connected to the wood element in feng shui, related to new beginnings and growth.
-If your intention is to invite in new opportunities to help you grow and expand, you may want to try painting your door green.
+Green is connected to the wood element in feng shui, which is related to new beginnings and growth.
+If you intend to invite in new opportunities to help you grow and expand, you may want to paint your door green.

 White for Joy

 Connected to the metal element in feng shui, white represents cleanliness and purity.
 The west direction is also tied to this element.
 The metal element is related to precision, communication, and joy.
 Try painting your door white to invite more of these metal element qualities into your life.

 Blue for Knowledge

 Like green, blue also represents the wood element, which supports growth and new beginnings.
-Deeper shades of blue are also connected to the Gen area of the feng shui bagua map.
-Gen represents knowledge and self-cultivation, so dark blue can be helpful in supporting an intention to deepen your skillfulness.
+Deeper shades of blue are also connected to the "gen" area of the feng shui bagua map.
+Gen represents knowledge and self-cultivation, so dark blue can help support an intention to deepen your skillfulness.

 Gray for Helpful People

 Gray also represents the metal element, so it is a supportive color for inviting more metal element qualities into your life.
-In addition, it’s the color associated with the Qian area of the feng shui bagua.
-Qian is all about helpful people and travel, so a gray front door can support your intention to invite helpful people and benefactors into your life or to travel more.
+In addition, it’s the color associated with the "qian" area of the feng shui bagua.
+Qian is all about helping people and travel, so a gray front door can support your intention to invite helpful people and benefactors into your life or to travel more.

-After you’ve chosen a color for your front door, make sure you use it!
-A lot of us don’t use our formal front doors, but it’s important to activate it by opening and walking through it regularly.
-Even if it’s not the entrance you use most often, try going out your front door when you go out to get the mail, for example.
+After you've chosen a color for your front door, make sure you use it.
+Many people don't use their formal front doors.
+It's essential to activate energy flow by opening and walking through them regularly.
+Even if it's not the entrance you use most often, try going out your front door when you go out to get the mail, for example.